Hyderabad Street Circuit

 Turn 1 was a flat-out right hander in its original iteration, later revised with a standard Formula E chicane.
 On exit, cars can get into position for a slipstream on the high-speed run towards the hairpin at Turn 3.
 This will likely offer the best overtaking opportunity on the lap, with a heavy braking zone opening up the possibility for drivers to go for a lunge into the hairpin.

-The run-up to Turn 6 could be another overtaking spot for drivers, especially if a rival has had a poor exit out of the hairpin before.
+The run-up to Turn 6 provides another overtaking spot for drivers, especially if a rival has had a poor exit out of the hairpin before.

 Next comes the section through the NTR Gardens, with a fast opening sequence through the chicane of Turns 7 and 8 and a quick dab of the brakes for Turn 9.
 Through the kink at Turn 10, the cars approach Turn 11, which opens up on exit to allow speed to be carried into the next short straight and then another chicane at Turns 12 and 13.